FrancesCoronel/personal-website-v3/_posts/2014-02-21-nothing-to-envy.md

 long-term prison time, labor camps, or just plain old execution, and one's life standard is literally dictated by Party loyalty.
-I realized that perhaps those undernourished children singing songs extolling North Korean did not believe it themselves when they sang the refrain: “We have nothing to envy,” which is irony by definition.
+I realized that perhaps those undernourished children singing songs extolling North Korean did not believe it themselves when they sang the refrain: "We have nothing to envy," which is irony by definition.
 As a professional American journalist and from her experience as the Beijing bureau chief of the Los Angeles Times, Demick possess the power to wonderfully weave narratives that caused me to pause several times in disbelief, sadness,